isomerpages/jointpoly-ace/_programmes/The Adult Education Series/Upcoming AES Events.md

 by IAL colleagues via Zoom.
 IAL colleagues will be reaching out to selected ICs (facilitators) after registration has closed.</p>
 <p>Spaces for training are limited and will be allocated on a first-come-first-served
 basis.
-Registration Period: 7 Jun – 8 July (or sooner if maximum class capacity is reached).</p>
+Registration Period: ends 15 July 2024 (or sooner if maximum class capacity is reached).</p>
 <ol data-tight="true" class="tight">
 <li>